Photo: Wikimedia Commons

 Mystic Mountain ($70-100)

-Rainforest adventure park with Cool Runnings bobsled ride through jungle canopy — you control your speed down the mountain on tracks inspired by Jamaica's legendary Olympic bobsled team.
+Rainforest adventure park with Cool Runnings bobsled ride through jungle canopy — you control your speed down the mountain.
 Add zipline tours through bamboo forests and Sky Explorer chairlift for panoramic views over Ocho Rios Bay.
 Ten minutes from port.
 Allow two to three hours.
 Moderate walking difficulty with some steep sections.
 Package prices depend on which activities you select.
+Visit independently by taxi or through a ship excursion that combines Mystic Mountain with Dunn's River Falls.

 Blue Hole / Island Gully Falls ($20 entry)

 Hidden jungle swimming hole with crystal-clear natural pools and small waterfalls.
 Less crowded than Dunn's River and more adventurous.
 Twenty-minute drive from port.
-Rope swings and cliff jumping from various heights (all optional — watch locals first for safety).
+Rope swings and cliff jumping from various heights — all optional.
 Local guides lead you through the pools.
 Allow two to three hours including travel.
 Good for strong swimmers seeking adventure.
 Not wheelchair accessible.
+Visit independently by taxi; few ship excursions include this stop.

 Dolphin Cove ($80-150)